Turkey Meat Sauce

 - Sauté the turkey: In a large saucepot with oil, brown ground turkey and the turkey sausages together for about 4-6 minutes.
 Drain.

 - Finish making the sauce: Sauté the onion and shallots.
 Add the garlic, oregano, and basil, followed by the wine.
-Add the canned tomatoes, red pepper flakes, and turkey, and let simmer for about 20 minutes.
+Add the canned tomatoes, red pepper flakes, and cooked turkey, and simmer for about 20 minutes.

 - Cook the pasta: Bring a large pot of water to a boil.
 Add a tablespoon of coarse salt, and return the water to a boil.
 Add the pasta and cook according to package directions.